clj-commons/potemkin/README.md

   (next [_] (CustomSeq. (next s))))
 ```

+### `defprotocol+`

+A drop in replacement for `defprotocol` that is more REPL-friendly.

+A protocol created with Clojure's `defprotocol` always creates new instance at load time.
+If a protocol is reloaded, a `defrecord` in another namespace that is referencing the procotol will not automatically be updated to the new protocol instance.

+One telltale symptom of this disconnect can be a `No implementation of method` exception when calling record methods.

+Potemkin's `defprotocol+` improves the REPL experience by only creating a new instance of a protocol if the procotol body has changed.

 ### `definterface+`

 Every method on a type must be defined within a protocol or an interface.
 The standard practice is to use `defprotocol`, but this imposes a certain overhead in both [time and memory](https://gist.github.com/ztellman/5603216).
 Furthermore, protocols don't support primitive arguments.
 If you need the extensibility of protocols, then there isn't another option, but often interfaces suffice.